 This is simple and wonderful, but not all of your food that’s going to waste can be used in these recipes.
 If that’s part of your goal, read on.

 In theory, you can make complete homemade frozen meals in compartmentalized dishes like these bento boxes, which are pretty similar to the one pictured in this post.
 The problem with this is that not everything reheats at the same time.
+Check out our list of the best freezer bags and containers.

 Sometimes it’s easier to use individual freezer and microwave safe containers (or freezer bags) for each dish.
 This also has the advantage of allowing everyone to pick their own combination of main course and side dishes.